 Giving an animal a second chance at a happy life can be very rewarding.
 Some dogs and cats have had very hard lives prior to coming into our care and may need an owner who can give them special care.
-If you are interested in adopting any animals from the pound please contact our Compliance Officers on 1300 696 272, and they can discuss with you the suitability of the animal.
-Animals will only go to homes approved by a Compliance Officer.
-Animals will only go to a home which meets the minimum requirements of the Animals Management (Cats & Dogs) Act 2008, as assessed by one of Council’s Authorised Officers.
+If you are interested in adopting any animals from the pound please contact Council’s Compliance Department on 1300 696 272.
+Animals will only go to homes which meet the minimum requirements of the Animals Management (Cats & Dogs) Act 2008, as assessed and determined by one of Council’s Compliance Officers.

-Once you have decided to adopt an animal, you will be required to pay for registration and sign a Statutory Declaration witnessed by a Justice of Peace to say that you will get the animal micro chipped within 2weeks of ownership.
-The cost of registration for the animal varies depending on whether it is desexed or already micro chipped.
+Upon adoption you will be required to pay an annual animal registration fee and sign a Statutory Declaration witnessed by a Justice of Peace to say that you will get the animal microchipped within two weeks of ownership.
+The cost of registration for the animal varies depending on whether it is desexed and / or microchipped.

 Prices as per Fees and Charges Schedule

 |Dog – Entire & Microchipped||$93.50||$32.00|